Master’s Frequently Asked Questions

 Q: How long does it take to finish the master’s degree?

 A: Our M.S. and M.A. students generally complete their degrees in two years, although some take an extra one or two terms.
 Students completing concurrent master’s degrees may take three to four years to finish both degrees.
+However, our funding model generally precludes third-year students from receiving funding.

 Q: Whom should I contact for answers to questions not addressed here?